 Meet the Teachers

 Audrey, E-RYT 200, RYT 500, found yoga in 2011 and fell in love with the physical movement of her body in this form.
-She soon realized the emotional, mental, and spiritual healing of a disciplined practiced and wanted to dive deeper into her journey.
+She soon realized the emotional, mental, and spiritual healing of a disciplined practice and wanted to dive deeper into her journey.
 In March of 2018, Audrey received her 200 hour Yoga Teacher certification and shortly after, discovered the joy of sharing yoga with others.
-She is now a 300 RYT working on completing her 500 hour certification.
+She is currently working on completing her 500 hour certification with Jason Crandell.
 In her classes, Audrey strives to provide a loving space to heal and feel and be while building strength and flexibility in the physical body.